fangwei123456/spikingjelly/docs/source/clock_driven_en/2_encoding.rst

     :width: 100%

-It can be seen that when the simulation step is sufficient, the original image can almost be reconstructed after the pulses obtained by the Poisson encoder are superimposed.
+It can be seen that when the simulation step is sufficient, the original image can almost be reconstructed after the spikes obtained by the Poisson encoder are superimposed.

 Gaussian coordination curve encoder
 ------------------------------------

-For input data with ``M`` features, the Gaussian coordination curve encoder uses ``tuning_curve_num`` neurons to encode each feature of the input data, and encodes each feature as the pulse firing time of these ``tuning_curve_num`` neurons, so it can be considered that the encoder has ``M`` × ``tuning_curve_num`` neurons are working.
+For input data with ``M`` features, the Gaussian coordination curve encoder uses ``tuning_curve_num`` neurons to encode each feature of the input data, and encodes each feature as the spike firing time of these ``tuning_curve_num`` neurons, so it can be considered that the encoder has ``M`` × ``tuning_curve_num`` neurons are working.

 For the :math:`i` feature :math:`X^i`, the value range is :math:`X^i_{min}<=X^i<=X^i_{max}`.
 According to the maximum and minimum features,